sadPororo/UniPool-SV/README.md

-# Universal Pooling Method for Speaker Verification Utilizing Pre-trained Multi-layer Features
+# Universal Pooling Method of Multi-layer Features from Pretrained Models for Speaker Verification
 We share a PyTorch implementation of our experiments here.

 The figure below overviews the proposed framework to pool speaker embedding from the multi-layered nature of pre-trained models.